 I spent years at my company.
-I knew it bottom to top, inside and out.
+I knew it from bottom to top, inside and out.
 But, the daily grind was getting to me—I didn’t feel inspired by my work anymore and, frankly, I had probably reached the pinnacle of what I could achieve there.
 Making someone else more money was not how I wanted to spend the rest of my life.

 The first place to start with any new project is by doing some topical reading and research, right?
 Searching for real estate investing books online quickly gets overwhelming.
-The first several pages of Google search results brings up list after list of books that you simply “must buy.”
+The first several pages of Google search results bring up list after list of books that you simply “must buy.”